Blackhole perturbations in the Modified Generalized Chaplygin Gas model

 The relative deviation varies with $\alpha$, reaching a peak at intermediate values, while both more negative and less negative values lead to smaller deviations.

 The matter density parameter $\Omega_m$ also plays a suppressive role.
 As $\Omega_m$ increases, the QNM frequencies increasingly resemble those of the Schwarzschild case.
 This trend is consistently observed in both the real and imaginary components of the spectrum and holds across the full range of $\alpha$.
 The table (\ref{QNMfundatables}) and (\ref{QNMn=funda_table_el}) shows the variation of QNM frequencies with the multipole number.
 Differences begin to arise at the fourth order. however, these differences are not visible in the plots.

 Importantly, both the real and imaginary parts of the QNM frequencies exhibit significant relative deviations from the Schwarzschild case across most of the parameter space.
 The imaginary part shows slightly larger deviations than the real part, particularly at lower values of $\Omega_m$, though the overall trends remain closely aligned.
 This indicates that the Chaplygin gas modifies both the oscillation frequency and the damping rate of blackhole perturbations in a quantitatively comparable manner, with a marginally stronger impact on the damping rate.
-Interestingly, as seen by comparing Fig.(\ref{fig_qnm_diff_l2}) and Fig.(\ref{fig_qnm_diff_em_l2}), the relative deviations from GR in the QNM frequencies for scalar and electromagnetic perturbations are visually and quantitatively indistinguishable.
+Interestingly, as seen by comparing, the relative deviations from GR in the QNM frequencies for scalar and electromagnetic perturbations are visually and quantitatively indistinguishable.
 This suggests that, within the MGCG blackhole framework and for the $l = 2$ fundamental mode, the relative departure from the Schwarzschild QNM spectrum is largely independent of the spin of the perturbing field.
-Furthermore, we find that the decay rate is only weakly dependent on the multipole number $l$.
+Furthermore, we find that Fig.~(\ref{normalisedQNMplot}) the decay rate is only weakly dependent on the multipole number $l$.
 The imaginary part of $\omega$ shows minimal variation with $l$, especially in the linear regime.
-In contrast, the real part of the QNM frequency—corresponding to the oscillation frequency—varies significantly with $l$, showing a clear dependence on the angular momentum of the perturbation.
+In contrast, the real part of the QNM frequency-corresponding to the oscillation frequency-varies significantly with $l$, showing a clear dependence on the angular momentum of the perturbation.